 Granite is one of the most popular countertop materials today.
 Available in a wide variety of colors and designs, this natural stone offers many advantages when you feature it in your bathroom or kitchen remodel, and most realtors agree that granite countertops add appeal and value to your home.
 Except for one problem … granite can release radon, a potential carcinogenic gas, into your home.
 What’s this all about and what does it mean for the granite countertops of your dreams?
 Find out more.

 Advantages of Granite Countertops

-Radon is a known cancer-causing radioactive gas that is commonly found in homes in some areas.
-The gas is commonly found in low-lying parts of the home such as basements.
-Not only is radon invisible, it has no taste or smell according to the Environmental Protection Agency.
+Radon is a known cancer-causing radioactive gas that is commonly found in homes in some areas of the US, generally in low-lying parts of the house such as basements.
+Not only is radon invisible, it has no taste or smell, according to the Environmental Protection Agency.

-The EPA says, "Radon is the leading cause of lung cancer among non-smokers.
-Radon is the second leading cause of lung cancer in America and claims about 20,000 lives annually.
-Learn how you can protect your family.
-Test Your Home for Radon -- it's easy and inexpensive.
+The EPA recommends testing all homes for radon, regardless of whether granite countertops are installed, and mitigating overly high levels of the gas.
+In the words of the EPA, "Learn how you can protect your family.
+Test your home for radon -- it's easy and inexpensive.
 Fix your home if you have a radon level of 4 pCi/L or more."